What is hyperpigmentation?

 Hyperpigmentation is primarily caused by UV exposure from the sun, hence covering up from the sun's UV rays and wearing SPF protection will help prevent hyperpigmentation.

-How can I maintain white-looking skin?
+How can I maintain bright and clear skin?

 What causes dark circles under the eyes?